-Associate of Science Degree (AS)
+Associate of Science Degree (A.S.)

-The minimum number of credits for the Associate of Science degree is 64.
+The minimum number of credits for the Associate of Science degree is 60.
 Remedial and developmental work does not count toward degree completion.

-- Major: Every AS Degree program shall have a major consisting of a minimum of 32 credits in program-specific courses. - Concentration: The AS Degree may have concentrations, which are curricula generally consisting of a minimum of 20 credits of related/sequential course work.
-Students may choose among two or more of such course groupings for a specialized focus. - · General Education: A minimum of 24 credits in general education.
+- Major: Every A.S. degree program shall have a major consisting of a minimum of 30 credits in program-specific courses. - General Education: A minimum of 20 credits in general education.

-Associate of Applied Science Degree (AAS)
+Associate of Applied Science Degree (A.A.S.)

-The minimum number of credits for the Associate of Applied Science is 64.
+The minimum number of credits for the Associate of Applied Science is 60.
 Remedial and developmental work does not count toward degree completion.
 The degree emphasizes specific outcomes designed to meet competencies required for direct entry into employment and to provide a basis for transfer, at a minimum, of the general education component of the curriculum.

 Although Associate of Applied Science (A.A.S.) degree programs are designed for direct entry into the workforce, they cannot be considered terminal.
 In addition to the necessity for lifelong learning due to rapidly changing technologies, students can expect to make several career changes during their lifetime.
 A.A.S. programs do not have a directly related occupational-specific curriculum upper-division component.
 It should be noted, however, that some bachelor's degree institutions have developed upper-division programs to recognize this degree for transfer purposes.
-The A.A.S. degree programs must have a minimum of 64 credits and shall provide:
+The A.A.S. degree programs must have a minimum of 60 credits and shall provide:

-- A minimum of 32 credits of specialized study in courses clearly identifiable with technical skills, proficiency and knowledge required for career competency - · A minimum of 21 credits in General Education.
+- A minimum of 30 credits of specialized study in courses clearly identifiable with technical skills, proficiency and knowledge required for career competency - · A minimum of 20 credits in General Education.